jeka-dev/working-examples/multi-techno/client-html5/README.md

-This project is an HTML5 project built with [grunt](http://gruntjs.com)
+This project is a pure HTML5 project built with [grunt](http://gruntjs.com)